mikoskinen/AliasEngine/readme.md

 # Alias Engine

 Alias Engine is a C# and .NET Standard based engine, which allows you to create aliases for your commands.
-It's inspired by the alias support offered by mIrc: https://www.mirc.com/help/html/index.html?aliases.html.
+It's inspired by the alias support offered by mIRC: https://www.mirc.com/help/html/index.html?aliases.html.

 [![NuGet](https://img.shields.io/nuget/v/AliasEngine.svg)](https://www.nuget.org/packages/AliasEngine/)